longz3/CS1XA3/Assign1/README.md

 feature:
 1. dir_status
- Informs you if the local repo is up to date with the remote repo.
+\nInforms you if the local repo is up to date with the remote repo.

 2. uncommitted_rd
  Puts all uncommitted changes in a file changes.log,then if you want to see the changes.log simply typing the y as the answer.